sjkoelle/montlake/README.md

 # Usage

-After pulling, code from the experiments folder can be used recreate results from Manifold Coordinates with Physical Meaning (https://arxiv.org/abs/1811.11891).
+After installation, code from the experiments folder can be used recreate results from Manifold Coordinates with Physical Meaning (https://arxiv.org/abs/1811.11891).
 Individual analyses are parameterized in experiments/configs and can be called from the command line.

 ```